makary-s/obsidian-metafolders/README.md

 # Metafolders Plugin for Obsidian

-Metafolders is a plugin for Obsidian that offers an alternative approach to viewing your notes hierarchy.
-Unlike a traditional file navigator, each hierarchy node in Metafolders is a note that can be nested within multiple other notes.
-This provides a more flexible and multi-dimensional organization for your notes.
+Metafolders is an Obsidian plugin which reimagines file management by overcoming typical limitations:

+-   It allows a single note to exist in multiple locations simultaneously.
+-   It abandons folders, utilizing notes themselves as both content and containers.

 ## Design Philosophy

 -   **Minimal Impact**: The goal is to minimally interfere with users' existing note-taking habits, enabling them to continue their workflow without reliance on the plugin, providing a natural extension to their note management system.
--   **Familiar Interface**: The goal is to provide a user interface that feels as natural and conventional as a standard file navigator while ensuring seamless integration with Obsidian's native design.
+-   **Familiar Interface**: The goal is to provide a user interface that feels as natural and conventional as a standard file navigator.

 ## How It Works